gkfillipus/CoreApp/README.md

 # CoreApp
 Android core library framework
 # Documentations
-including gradle installations coming soon, the library been tested and already used by this apps
+including gradle installations coming soon, please use [wiki](https://github.com/gkfillipus/CoreApp/wiki)

+The library has been tested and already used by this apps

 [Glowdom](glowdom.com) - E-learning hub for Namibia high school